faucetsdn/NetworkML/networkml/configs/README.md

 1. Batch size - The number of training examples in a single pass.
 This is a parameter used to train the stochastic outlier selection model.
-2. Duration - This variable defines the time window of network traffic for which to computer information on features.
+2. Duration - This variable defines the time window of network traffic for which to compute information on features.
 3. Look time - This variable defines (in seconds) the minimum time between re-investigation of a potentially suspicious device.
 4. Max Port - This variable sets the maximum port number for feature creation.